 Then, we need to remove all things that mess up communication.
 For instance, different time zones get in the way of communicating quickly, so being in the same time zone is better for a new team at the stage of idea generation and validation.

 All people should speak at least one common language.
-Speak it clearly.
-People should be able to express their thoughts distinctly—that’s a necessity for an NPD process.
+People should be able to express their thoughts distinctly—that’s a necessity for the new product development process.
 Otherwise, loads of time will be wasted to simply reach some common understanding of the new product idea.

-Obviously, all these people working on a new project are better off sitting in the same room because remote communication is always less dense.
+Obviously, all these people working on a new product are better off sitting in the same room because remote communication is always less dense.

 Team composition for new product development process